 The reduced tone of blood vessels

 Firstly it’s required to pass an examination, i.e. make basic blood and full metabolic panels, urinalysis (basic), internal organs sonogram, cardiogram (ECG), rib cage fluoroscopy and blood vessels sonogram.
 If according to analysis results and the examination your doctor finds blood vessel problems (e.g. reduced vessel tone), and you don’t have any other health problems, that means you have essential hypertension.
 Such a state requires proper and careful medicine selection, which will reduce essential hypertension symptoms and will keep your blood pressure in normal limits.

 Continuous arterial hypertension, which can’t be reduced by medication, can be a sign of cardiovascular kidney diseases.
 The majority of cardiovascular diseases require surgical procedures.
 Another reason for high blood pressure for men can be acute prostatitis.
-I really ask readers of my blog to pay attention to the “Blood Pressure Protocol” book by Dr. Channing.
+I really ask readers of my blog to pay attention to the book “Blood Pressure Protocol” by Dr. Channing.
 High pressure curing methods described in this PDF guide, which allowed my father to defeat hypertension in just 6 weeks.
 I really recommend it!

 When a person has increased upper pressure, decreased lower pressure and feels how vessels are pulsing between the ribs, one might suspect the coarctation of the aorta – a well-known heart defect.
 In order to be sure about this diagnosis, a heart sonogram is required.

 But why else can we see high numbers on our heart monitors, if not because of cardiovascular diseases?
 Here are 4 unexpected reasons for high blood pressure!

 Don’t be surprised!
 You can get some blood pressure problems after having a good nutritious meal, especially when you eat a lot of salty things.
 As we all know, salt keeps water in our bodies, which causes an increased load on our blood vessels.
 Such “food” hypertension can be caused not only by the herring and pickled cabbage but also by-products, which contain so-called “hidden salt”, i.e. red caviar, cheese like parmesan or suluguni, salami, beer, vermouths, fortified wine, coffee, and energy drinks.
 In order to decrease blood pressure, one has to drink something sourish, i.e. tea with lemon, mores or light dry wine.